-Such report shall also include a detailed analysis of all noise abatement activities planned for the next twelve months.
-Following the first twelve month interval these reports shall also include comprehensive statements of progress made on all planned noise abatement activities included in the previous annual report.
+Such annual report shall also include a detailed analysis of all future noise abatement activities planned for the upcoming twelve months.
+These reports shall also include comprehensive statements of progress made on all planned noise abatement activities included in the previous annual report.